mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 1. Go to **Dynamic Get Builder** in JCB.
 2. Begin with a new or existing Dynamic Get.
 3. Select your **Source** type.
-Usually, you’ll start with **“Back-end view”**, as it provides the most direct integration with your component’s data.
+Usually, you'll start with **"Back-end view"**, as it provides the most direct integration with your component's data.

-> **Tip:** Selecting “Back-end view” ensures stability since the “Joomla Database” option may not yet be fully reliable for all components.
+> **Tip:** Selecting "Back-end view" ensures stability since the "Joomla Database" option may not yet be fully reliable for all components.

 ---